 Long was the winner of the Association for Public Policy Analysis and Management's 2002 Ph.D.
 Dissertation Award for the Best Ph.D.
 Dissertation in Public Policy and Management, the recipient of the American Educational Research Association’s Palmer O. Johnson award for “the highest quality of academic scholarship published in one of the [four] AERA journals during the 2008 volume year,” and co-recipient of the 2014 Wilder School Award for Scholarship in Social Equity and Public Policy Analysis (co-sponsored by the National Academy of Public Administration and the L. Douglas Wilder School of Government and Public Affairs) “for exemplary published scholarly articles that advances the public’s understanding of social equity.”

-Long is a co-editor of Journal of Policy Analysis and Management and serves on the Policy Council of the Association for Public Policy Analysis and Management.
+Long is a co-editor of Journal of Policy Analysis and Management, and is Vice President and serves on the Policy Council of the Association for Public Policy Analysis and Management.

 Listen to interview by David Greene, National Public Radio’s Morning Edition, regarding alternatives to affirmative action in light of the Supreme Court’s decision in the case of Schuette v.
 Coalition to Defend Affirmative Action, aired on April 25, 2014.